rmortal/candidate-compatibility/README.md

 - Scores closer to 0 indicate the candidate skill level may have definciencies in 1 or more attributes.

 ## Determination of Score
 The applicant score and the team average score are measured as a percentage, to determine how far the applicant is from the team average.
 Once that percentage is calculated, it is weighted equally amoungst the other attributes at 25% of the total score.
 If a percentage exceeds 100%, it is rounded back down to 100%.
-The weighted percentage from all of the attributes is then added to determine the score
+The weighted percentage from all of the attributes is then added to determine the score.

 ## Example Calulation
 ```